How We Started

 So Everyone Can See

-CFA is committed to the programming of our films in ways that are fresh, provocative and have meaning for audiences in a variety of communities.
+Thanks to CFA’s Collections Portal, audiences can now stream over 1500 films from CFA’s collections.
+CFA is also committed to the programming of our films in ways that are fresh, provocative and have meaning for audiences in a variety of communities.
 We are intent on developing partnerships that result in expanded audiences and new dialogue.

 Our Support Comes From You